DATAMIND-UK/.github/profile/README.md

 :white_check_mark: **Collaboration:** Connect with others who can support or enhance your project.

-:white_check_mark: **Flexibile hosting:** Host your projects here or link to them elsewhere—your choice.
+:white_check_mark: **Flexible hosting:** Host your projects here or link to them elsewhere—your choice.

 :white_check_mark:**Structured collaboration:** Manage access and roles easily using GitHub Teams.